AdobeDocs/platform-learn.en/help/tutorial-website-implementation/analytics.md

 1. Add click-tracking and other event-based beacons
 1. Add Analytics plugins

-There are many things that could be implemented for Analytics in Launch.
+There are many things that could be implemented for Analytics in tags.
 This lesson is not exhaustive, but should give you a solid overview of the main techniques you will need for implementing in your own site.

 ## Prerequisites

-You should have already completed the lessons in [Configure Launch](launch.md) and [Add the Identity Service](id-service.md).
+You should have already completed the lessons in [Configure tags](create-a-property.md) and [Add the Identity Service](id-service.md).

 Additionally, you will need at least one report suite ID and your tracking server.
 If you don't have a test/dev report suite that you can use for this tutorial, please create one.
 If you are unsure how to do that, see [the documentation](https://experienceleague.adobe.com/docs/analytics/admin/manage-report-suites/new-report-suite/new-report-suite.html).
 You can retrieve your tracking server from your current implementation, Adobe Consultant or Customer Care representative.